Vyko/Self-Adaptive-Captcha/README.md

 Sefl-Adaptive-Captcha
 =====================

-Infrastructure CAPTCHA adaptive depending on the probability of attack of bots
+Adaptive CAPTCHA infrastructure depending on the probability of attack of bots